augustinegyan/CRUD_api/README.md

 Kindly create this schema or database in your mySQL and link to the project

-This project will be updated as times go on for better implication
+This project will be updated as times go on for better implication Authentication process is being worked on .. - Just got started with JS